|MP 7.01.138||Interspinous Fixation (Fusion) Devices|

 Medicare National Coverage

-No national coverage decisions were identified.
+No national coverage decision was identified.

 - Wu JC, Mummaneni PV.
 Using lumbar interspinous anchor with transforaminal lumbar interbody fixation.
 World Neurosurg 2010; 73(5):471-2.